Should State and National Parks Provide All-Terrain Wheelchairs?

 They face barriers that go beyond physical limitations; they shoulder the weight of missed experiences and the longing to venture into terrain where standard wheelchairs and traditional mobility aids falter.

-Sam Durst in Goblin Valley State Park, Utah.
+Extreme Motus All-Terrain Wheelchair in Goblin Valley State Park, Utah

 Inclusivity is not merely a word; it’s an action.
 By providing specialized accessibility equipment, such as all-terrain wheelchairs, our parks become a canvas where moments become memories, where bonds are forged in the shared thrill of adventure.